marcus-grant/notes/pcde-course-overview.md

 ### Interacting with Lectures

-It is important to take notes on the content released each week.
+It's important to take notes on the content released each week.
 Good note taking can even save time on doing activities and assignments, as the information needed for some of them will often be within good notes taken.